denisecase/johnson-family-cabin/README.md

 - Madelyn Lane - a scenic drive on the way to the lake
 - Marilyn's Meditation Meadow - a quiet place for reflection and gratitude
 - Bruce's Backwoods - kept in the original state, home for wildlife of all species
+- The Brothers - two stately pines, with family pines nearby

 Ride the rocket!